- Search The Registry

 - My Account

 *Michael Peters was born on this date in 1948.
-He was Black dancer and choreographer, he is best known for his work in music videos.
+He was a Black dancer and choreographer best known for his work in music videos.

-A Brooklyn native, Peters was the son of a Black father and white Jewish mother.
-He worked with modern-dance choreographers and company directors in the 1960's and 70's, among them Talley Beatty, Alvin Ailey, Bernice Johnson and Fred Benjamin.
+A Brooklyn native, Peters was the son of a Black father and a white Jewish mother.
+He worked with modern-dance choreographers and company directors in the 1960s and 70s, including Talley Beatty, Alvin Ailey, Bernice Johnson, and Fred Benjamin.
 Peters choreographed Donna Summer's "Love to Love You Baby" in 1975.
-He also created dances for the concert stage before his first major breakthrough in theater in 1979 in the Broadway musical "Comin' Uptown," an all-Black version of Dickens's "Christmas Carol," which starred Gregory Hines.
+He also created dances for the concert stage before his first breakthrough in theater in 1979 in the Broadway musical "Comin' Uptown," an all-Black version of Dickens's "Christmas Carol," which starred Gregory Hines.
 In 1985, he directed his first Broadway musical, "Leader of the Pack."

 Peters went on to stage other memorable dance sequences for music videos, including Pat Benatar's "Love Is a Battlefield" (in which he has a brief cameo) and Lionel Richie's "Hello" (in which he appeared as the dance instructor of Richie's blind love interest).
 He would also choreograph the videos to the title track of Michael Jackson’s “Thriller” LP and “Beat It” from the same album.
-In the latter, Peters co-stars as one of two gang leaders who prepare for a dramatic showdown/knifefight, which is averted at the last moment by Jackson.
+In the latter, Peters co-stars as one of two gang leaders who prepare for a dramatic showdown/knife fight, which is averted at the last moment.
 Peters is dressed all in white and wears sunglasses during the piece.